-- Spring Assembly Conference Late March or early April - Pre General Service Conference Workshop Mid April - Summer Assembly June - o Bids for the N.I.A.
-Big Book Conference (that will be held the following year) will be heard and voted on. - Fall Assembly September - O Bids for the N.I.A.
+- Spring Assembly Conference Late March or early April - Pre General Service Conference Workshop Mid April - Summer Assembly June - O Bids for the N.I.A.
+Big Book Conference (that will be held the following year) will be heard and voted on. - Fall Assembly September - Every third year, bids for the Illinois State Conference (that will be held approximately one and one-half years later) will be heard and voted on.
+This commitment will be filled prior to any bid acceptance for the N.I.A.
+Spring Assembly Conference. - Bids for the N.I.A.
 Spring Assembly Conference, (that will be held approximately 11⁄2 years later) will be heard and voted on.

-- o Odd year is Area election Assembly. - December (Winter Assembly) - o Approval of proposed Area Calendar and Area Budget. - Every third year, bids for the State Conference (that will be held approximately one and one-half years later) will be heard and voted on.
+In the years which NIA 20 hosts the Illinois State Conference (ISC), bids will not be accepted until after ISC has been awarded.
+(Also see Winter Assembly notation below.) - o Odd year is Area election Assembly. - December (Winter Assembly) - o Approval of proposed Area Calendar and Area Budget. - Every third year, bids for the State Conference (that will be held approximately one and one-half years later) will be heard and voted on. - o Final bids for the N.I.A.
+Spring Assembly Conference, (that will be held approximately 1 1/4 years later) will be heard and voted on.
+Should no bid be forthcoming, the Spring Conference portion will be canceled for that year and the Spring Assembly will be held as a stand-alone event.